 Property taxes are an annual weight on any commercial property owner’s shoulders.
-While most owners are used to getting standard property tax bills, sometimes industry terms pop up that can leave them scratching their head.
+While most owners are used to getting standard property tax bills, sometimes industry terms pop up that can leave them scratching their heads.

-One term that usually causes confusion with tax payers is Ad Valorem Tax.
+One term that usually causes confusion with taxpayers is Ad Valorem Tax.
 While many people know it has close ties to their annual bill, they may not be aware of the specifics that come with Ad Valorem Tax and commercial property.
 Here’s a closer look at the details.

 What is Ad Valorem Tax?

 Simply put, an Ad Valorem Tax is a term that’s used to represent the assessed value of an item.
 It literally translates from Latin to, “according to value.”

 In this instance, Ad Valorem Tax represents the property tax that hangs over a piece of commercial real estate.

 No, Ad Valorem tax isn’t just focused on property.
 Ad Valorem taxes are also levied during transactions.
 Sales tax is Ad Valorem.
 The biggest difference is that while Ad Valorem focused on real estate is annually calculated, transactional Ad Valorem is levied when the transaction is complete.

 Commercial property is considered a real asset.
 So, when it is levied, the tax is calculated based on the fair market value of the property.
 Remember, this is still the commercial property tax valuation that we typically focus on.
 It is:

 - Calculated by local municipalities

 - Based on comparable market data, projected property income, and depreciation